AndreaDiotallevi/motorway/readme.md

 So, I have chosen to build a REST API with Express.js:

 -   lightweight framework for Node
+-   support for middlewares (like caching middleware)
 -   already used at Motorway

 RESTful API design principles:

--   Since the resource we want to return is a `Vehicle`, the url starts with the resource plural name and id parameter: `/vehicles/:vehicleId`
+-   Since the resource I want to return is a `Vehicle`, the url starts with the resource plural name and id parameter: `/vehicles/:vehicleId`
--   Since we want to return the state the vehicle was at a given timestamp, the url becomes: `vehicles/:vehicleId/timestamp/:timestamp`
+-   Since I want to return the state the vehicle was at a given timestamp, the url becomes: `vehicles/:vehicleId/timestamp/:timestamp`
 -   Since it is a query the HTTP method is **GET**

 ![api example](./docs/api-example-query.png)